-The Master of Arts (M.A.) and Master of Science (M.S.) degree programs are for students who have research interests in education.
-Students often enter these programs with the intent of eventually pursuing a doctoral program leading to the Ed.D. or Ph.D. degree.
-There is no difference between the M.A. and the M.S. degree programs.
+The Master of Arts and Master of Science degree programs are for the student who has research interests in education.
+The student often enters these programs with the intent of eventually pursuing a doctoral program leading to the Ed.D. or Ph.D. degree.
 The major difference between these degrees and the Ed.M. is the requirement that a master's thesis be completed and defended as part of the M.A. or M.S. degree.
-We offer M.A. and M.S. degrees in an on-campus format.
+The College of Education offers M.A. and M.S. degrees in on-campus formats only.